-Why They Wore It: The Politics & Pop Culture of First Ladies' Fashion
+Why They Wore It: The Politics and Pop Culture of First Ladies' Fashion

 The fashion favorites and sartorial specialties of our First Ladies have regularly been examined for their dazzling looks and designer couture.
 But rarely have First Ladies’ tastes and styles been examined within their deeper political and popular culture context.

-Why They Wore It: The Politics & Pop Culture of First Ladies’ Fashion thoroughly examines how each First Lady used her personal style to advance her own—and her husband’s—agenda, by embracing special causes and promoting political positions.
+Why They Wore It thoroughly examines how each First Lady used her personal style to advance her own—and her husband’s—agenda, by embracing special causes and promoting political positions.

 Carl Sferrazza Anthony